learnk8s/learnk8s.io/src/best-practices/application-development.md

 ## Scaling

-### The app is stateless

-A containerised app is stateless if it doesn't store any state in the local filesystem of its container.
+### Containers do not store any state in their local filesystem

+Containers have their own local filesystem and you might be tempted to use it for persisting data.

+However, storing persistent data in a container's local filesystem prevents the encompassing Pod from being scaled horizontally (that is, by adding or removing replicas of the Pod).

-For an app to be horizontally scalable, it must be stateless.
-The reason is that if each container stores its own state, there is no "ground truth" and the states saved by each container may diverge.
-This results in inconsistent behaviour (for example, a certain piece of data is available in one Pod, but not in another).
+This is because, by using the local filesystem, each container maintains its own "state", which means that the states of Pod replicas may diverge over time.
+This results in inconsistent behaviour from the user's point of view (for example, a certain piece of user information is available when the request hits one Pod, but not when the request hits another Pod).

-To make an app stateless, all state must be saved at a central place that is independent of the running containers, for example, in a data store outside the cluster.
+Instead, any persistent information should be saved at a central place outside the Pods.
+For example, in a PersistentVolume in the cluster, or even better in some storage service outside the cluster.

 ### Use the Horizontal Pod Autoscaler for apps with variable usage patterns